dahamv/dahamv.github.io/hibernate.md

   private int sId;
   private String sName;
   //If mappedBy is not used, hibernate will create a student_laptop table as well.
   //We don't need two tables.
-Only laptop_student will be enough.
+Only laptop_student table will be enough.
   @ManyToMany(mappedBy="laptopOwners")
   private List<Laptop> sLaptops = new ArrayList<Laptop>();
 }